cran-task-views/Bayesian/Bayesian.md

 -   `r pkg("mcmcse")` allows estimation of multivariate effective sample size and calculation of Monte Carlo standard errors.
--   `r pkg("MHadaptive")` performs general
-    Metropolis-Hastings Markov Chain Monte Carlo sampling of a user defined function which returns the un-normalized value (likelihood times prior) of a Bayesian model.
-The proposal variance-covariance structure is updated adaptively for efficient mixing when the structure of the target distribution is unknown.
 -   The `hitro.new()` function in `r pkg("Runuran")`
     provides an MCMC sampler based on the Hit-and-Run algorithm in combination with the Ratio-of-Uniforms method.